-The counter type ADC analog to digital converter is a simple ADC also known as a staircase or ramp analog to digital converter.
-It, as its name suggests, uses a binary counter for the conversion of analog signals.
-The schematic consists of a comparator, counter, digital to analog converter, a control circuit, AND gate and output latches.
+The counter type analog-to-digital converter is a simple ADC, also known as a staircase or ramp analog-to-digital converter.
+As its name suggests, it uses a binary counter for the conversion of analog signals.
+The schematic consists of a comparator, counter, digital-to-analog converter, a control circuit, an AND gate, and output latches.

-The article is an introduction to the Counter type analog to digital converter working, advantages and disadvantages.
+The article provides an introduction to the counter type ADC’s workings, advantages, and disadvantages.

 Why is Counter ADC also called Ramp ADC?

-The counter type ADC is also termed as digital Ramp analog to digital converter because of the fact that the output of the counter is passed to the digital to analog converter.
-Whenever the binary counter increments its count, the digital to analog converter increases in the form of a ramp where the ramp looks like a staircase.
+The counter type ADC also has another name, which is digital ramp analog to digital converter, because the output of the counter passes through the digital-to-analog converter.
+Whenever the binary counter increments its count, the digital-to-analog converter increases in the form of a ramp, where the ramp waveform looks like a staircase.

 Main Components of Counter Type ADC

-Followings are the main components of ramp type analog to digital converter circuit:
+The following are the main components of a ramp-type analog-to-digital converter circuit:

 Counter type ADC Working

-This section will provide an understanding of the working principle of the concerned analog to digital converter.
+This section will provide an understanding of the working principles of the counter type analog-to-digital converter.

 When Vin > Vdac

-As long as the input voltage is greater than the output DAC voltage, the output of the comparator is high and the counter is provided with the clock pulses to perform counting.
-As a result, the digital to analog output increases slowly in a staircase manner.
+As long as the input voltage is greater than the output DAC voltage, the output of the comparator is high, and the counter is provided with clock pulses to perform counting.
+As a result, the digital-to-analog output increases slowly in a staircase manner.

 When Vin < Vdac

-When the digital to analog converter output voltage is greater than the input voltage the state of the comparator becomes low.
+When the digital-to-analog converter’s output voltage is greater than the input voltage, the state of the comparator becomes low.
 No pulse will be applied to the counter.
-Instead, the low output of the comparator goes to the control circuit which in return latches the output of the counter and the counter gets reset.
+Instead, the low output of the comparator goes to the control circuit, which latches the output of the counter, and the counter gets reset.
 So, we conclude that the latched output is directly proportional to the input voltage.
-This is the whole procedure and after completion, again the input voltage is sampled and new conversion initiates.
-The counter resets for every new conversion i.e the counter starts the counting from zero onwards in every conversion.
+This is the whole procedure, and after completion, the input voltage is again sampled and initiates a new conversion.
+The counter resets for every new conversion, i.e., it starts counting from zero onward in every conversion.

 Counter ADC Graphical Representation

-The following figure shows the typical conversion pattern of the counter type analog to digital converter:
+The following figure shows the typical conversion pattern of the counter type ADC:

-It is clearly visible that the output of the counter type digital to analog converter increases until it reaches the input voltage.
-As it crosses the magnitude of the input voltage, the counter resets and the next conversion begins.
-The green bar determines the time taken by the analog to digital converter for one conversion.
-We can also see that the part where the input voltage is increased, the conversion time has also increased.
+It is clearly visible that the output of the counter type digital-to-analog converter increases until it reaches the input voltage.
+As it crosses the magnitude of the input voltage, the counter resets, and the next conversion begins.
+The green bar determines the time taken by the analog-to-digital converter for one conversion.
+We can also see that in the part where the input voltage is increased, the conversion time has also increased.

-It is the time taken by the analog to digital converter to completely transform the analog input to digital output.
+It is the time taken by the analog-to-digital converter to completely transform the analog input into a digital output.

-The general formula of the maximum conversion time is
+The general formula for the maximum conversion time is:

-Where N is the number of bits of analog to digital converter and Tclk is the duration of the clock pulse.
+Where N is the number of bits in the analog-to-digital converter and Tclk is the duration of the clock pulse.

 Example

-For example, if N=4 bits and Tclk=T then maximum conversion time is
+For example, if N = 4 bits and Tclk = T, then the maximum conversion time is:

 This conversion time equation shows its dependency on the resolution and clock frequency.
 The resolution of this ADC type is based on its DAC.
-If the bits of digital to analog converter increases, the resolution of the counter type ADC increases which ultimately increases the conversion time.
-So there is a trade-off between the resolution and conversion time.
+If the number of bits in the digital-to-analog converter increases, the resolution of the counter type ADC increases, which ultimately increases the conversion time.
+So there is a trade-off between resolution and conversion time.

 - It is a simple and easy-to-function integrated circuit.